 Alongside the ability to enable the feature via the Time Clock app, Enterprise customers can also enable the feature remotely by simply navigating to the Kiosks settings page under the Enterprise tab on Deputy's web application.

 Under ‘Authenticate By’ look for the “Face Unlock OR Enter PIN“ prompt to enable Face Unlock for your Time Clock.

-Once you save the setting, it will take approximately 5-10 minutes for all employee photos associated with your account to be converted into unique Face IDs.
+Once you save the setting, it will take approximately 5-10 minutes for all team member photos associated with your account to be converted into unique Face IDs.

 The camera should appear as on by default on your device.
-If it doesn’t appear, pull to refresh the employee list.
+If it doesn’t appear, pull to refresh the team member list.

 Touchless Clock In Quick Tips and FAQs